benrady/roost/README.md

 ## Setting up a new radio

+A service can optionally be associated with a xbee radio device.
 Each pin on an xbee radio can be associated with a service.
 Doing so adds an entry to the "sources" map on the service.

 0. Open the "services" page in roost